 But history lessons aside, why do people still say they are out of the office in their automatic replies?

 This is commonly seen when people are at conferences, all day workshops, holidays, travelling, etc. While technically they are out of the office, does this mean they are less able to access their email than when they are in the office?

-However, in this era of commonplace cloud services such as Office 365, it makes virtually no difference if you are in the office or out of it – when it comes to being able to access your email.
+However, in this era of commonplace cloud services such as Microsoft 365 (formerly Office 365), it makes virtually no difference if you are in the office or out of it – when it comes to being able to access your email.